 If you make 3 timely payments under the trial period payment plan, we may refer you to a refinance lender.
 If you qualify and accept this option, you can refinance your loan at less than the remaining balance of your loan because the owner of your loan agrees to forgive some of your principal balance.

 If your loan is owned by Fannie Mae or Freddie Mac, you may be eligible for a short refinance opportunity as offered under their specific program guidelines.
-Please call customer service at 1-888-616-5400 for more information.
+Please call Customer Care at 1-888-616-5400 for more information.